Perceval, the Story of the Grail: Fourth Continuation

-The Fourth Continuation, or Gerbert's Continuation, added 17,000 lines.
+Also around 1225, the Fourth Continuation, or Gerbert's Continuation, added 17,000 verse lines.
 The author, usually considered to be Gerbert de Montreuil, composed his version independently of Manessier, and probably around the same time.
 He tried to tie up loose ends left by Chrétien and the other continuations and creates his own additions, notably a complete Tristan episode.
-Gerbert's Continuation seems not to have enjoyed great popularity; it survives in only two manuscripts, one of which is heavily damaged, as an interpolation between the Second and Manessier Continuations.
+Gerbert's Continuation seems not to have enjoyed great popularity; it survives in only two manuscripts, one of which is heavily damaged, as an interpolation between the Second Continuation and the Third Continuation.
 It is likely Gerbert wrote an ending for the story, but it has been excised from both surviving copies to facilitate its position between the two other continuations.